vipulDessai/game-development-notes/instamat-studio/techniques.md

 # create basic mask to seperate 2 parts of material

-- use height blend
+- create 2 parts of the material
-  - have top and bottom input be somehow seperated with histogram select (refer `histogram select - inverse greyscale` notes)
+  - i.e. somehow seperated with histogram select, range, blend, levels, blur etc
+- use `height blend` to merge both, now `height blend` will output the base and mask

+## how to use or control the 2 parts

-- once the base and mask is output from the `height blend`, create 2 nodes from the `output` pin and connect as foreground and background to a blend node
+- create 2 nodes from one `output` pin and connect as foreground and background to a blend node
 - connect the mask output pin from the `blend height` to the opacity of the blend node
 - adjusting the foreground levels will control top portion of `blend height`
 - adjusting the background levels will control bottom portion of `blend height`